IC 2191 - Elliptical Galaxy in Gemini

-IC 2191 - Elliptical Galaxy is classified as Elliptical (E) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of IC 2191 - Elliptical Galaxy in the Hubble de Vaucouleurs sequence.
+IC 2191 - Elliptical Galaxy in Gemini is classified as Elliptical (E) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of IC 2191 - Elliptical Galaxy in Gemini in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of IC 2191